 Similarly, “One of our best practices has been working directly with our customer-facing sales leaders to better understand the buyer journey and design the best digital experience possible,” said Amede Hungerford, CMO at data management company Dell Boomi.

 Turn Everyone Into a Technologist

-In order to deliver differentiated digital experiences, marketing organizations will have to leverage a whole host of new technologies over the next few years, including the internet of things, machine learning, robotics, and biometrics, to name a few.
+In order to deliver differentiated digital experiences, marketing organisations will have to leverage a whole host of new technologies over the next few years, including the Internet of things, machine learning, robotics and biometrics, to name a few.
 “These new technologies will redefine business operations, but more importantly, they will redefine the way companies engage with their customers,” said Merijn te Booij, CMO at Genesys.

 CMOs themselves will need a good grasp of technology.
 “They don’t need to be able to code,” Yustin said, “but they do need to have their finger on the pulse of technology.”

 Even more importantly, their marketing team members must become technologists as well.
 “In my first all-hands meeting more than three years ago, I told the team that everyone must be a marketing technologist,” Mindtree’s Gottsegen said.
 “Until then, it was assumed that a few specialists would handle digital marketing.
 But that’s very old thinking.”

 Gottsegen allowed every employee the opportunity to pick a specialisation–say, SEO or automation.
 But everyone had to learn about the full marketing stack in order to develop and execute integrated campaigns.

 While CMOs will still need to deliver annual plans to their leadership teams, digital experience transformation requires a much more nimble approach.
 Marketing leaders must be willing and able to turn on a dime to deliver the kinds of digital experiences customers demand.
 When Amazon announced its new checkout-free retail stores late last year, every single retailer had to rethink its plans, Yustin said.
 “That’s not the kind of thing that can wait until next year.”